Edinburgh Northern Tramways

 Yet another photo taken at Inverleith Row — photo undated, but probably taken shortly after the E&DTCo take-over.

-A blow-up of the above photo showing the driver, who is clearly wearing a double-breasted uniform jacket with collar badges, as well as a kepi-style cap.
-The most likely explanation is that the photo was taken after the E&DTCo take-over, and the collar badges are 'E D T' initials.
+An enlargement of the above photograph showing the driver, who is clearly wearing a double-breasted uniform jacket with collar badges, as well as a kepi-style cap.
+The most likely explanation for this is that the photo was taken after the E&DTCo take-over, and the subject is an E&DTCo employee.
+The collar badges are therefore almost certainly nickel 'E D T' initials.

-Another blow-up of the above photo, this time showing the conductor, who is once again in smart but informal attire, though this time without a cap.
+Another blow-up of the above photo, this time showing the conductor, who is once again in smart but informal attire, though this time with a bowler hat rather than a cap.

 Senior staff

-A blow-up from the first photo above showing the inspector.
-His overcoat and kepi-style cap clearly bear his grade - Inspector - in embroidered script lettering.
+An enlargement from the first photograph above showing the inspector.
+His overcoat and kepi-style cap clearly bear his grade — 'Inspector' — in embroidered script lettering.

-A blow-up from the second photo above.
+An enlargement of the second photograph above.
 The man depicted appears to be the same bearded individual seen in the first photograph above.
 He is clearly an official of some kind, though what grade he held and which company he worked for is unclear (the photo was possibly taken after the take-over by the Edinburgh and District Tramways Company).